asouvanlasy/asouvanlasy/README.md

-- Hey, it's @Souvanlasy.
+- Hey, I'm @Souvanlasy.
 - I'm a first year student at Lakehead University, ON, Canada studying CS.
 - Outside of school, I'm interested in game modding.
-- You can reach me at souvanlasy@hey.com.
+- You can reach me at asouvanlasy@outlook.com.